Sakara drum

-The Sakara drum is one of the four major families of Yoruba drums of Nigeria.
-The other families are the Dundun/Gangan or talking drum, the Batá drum and the Gbedu drum.
+The Sakara drum is a shallow membranophone with a circular body made of baked clay.
+It is one of the four major families of Yoruba drums of Nigeria, alongside the Dundun/Gangan (talking drum), the Batá drum, and the Gbedu drum.
+The Sakara is also crafted and used by the Hausa people of northern Nigeria.

-Each family includes drums of different sizes, with the mother drum (iya ilu) playing the lead role and other drums playing in support.

-The Sakara is also made and used by the Hausa people of northern Nigeria.

-The Sakara is a shallow drum with a circular body made with baked clay.
+Construction and playing

-The clay shell is perhaps ten inches in diameter and one and a half inches deep, sloping inward funnel-wise towards the back.
-The skin is secured to the shell with twine and tuned using pegs spaced around its body.
+The Sakara is typically built with a shallow clay shell that is perhaps ten inches in diameter and one and a half inches deep, sloping inward funnel-wise towards the back.
+The drumhead is traditionally made from goat skin, though the largest drums may use cow or antelope skin.
+This skin is secured to the baked clay shell with twine and tuned using pegs spaced around its body.